What Must Be Disclosed When Selling a House in California?

 Hazardous materials or conditions

-Any lawsuits by or against the seller threatening or affecting the property
+• Any lawsuits by or against the seller, threatening or affecting the property

 Flood risks or water damage

-You don’t have to disclose a death in your California home if the death occurred more than three years before the sale of the house.
-You also don’t have to disclose if a prior occupant had Acquired Immune Deficiency Syndrome.
+California law requires that you disclose the death of someone in the home within the last three years.
+You don’t have to disclose if the event occurred more than three years before the sale of the house.
+You also don’t have to inform buyers if a prior occupant had Acquired Immune Deficiency Syndrome.

 “Most buyers find that comforting in a way that the person loved their home so that they wanted to pass away in it,” Anderson says.
 When it comes to death in the home, it might be better to disclose it when asked.

 “I had a case a few years ago where two neighbors came to me during the open house and asked me if I knew about the murder in the home.
-I had to disclose that as a material fact,’ Anderson says, “two strangers told me at an open house; they’re going to tell a new buyer too.”
+I had to disclose that as a material fact,” he recounts.

 Get a near-instant real estate house price estimate from HomeLight for free.
 Our tool analyzes the records of recently sold homes near you, your home’s last sale price, and other market trends to provide a preliminary range of value in under two minutes.